AO-Grasp: Articulated Object Grasp Generation: Experimental results

-{ \textbf{Results against baselines}:} We show in Table \ref{tab:ours-v-baselines-small} that \ourName{} consistently achieves higher success rates than CGN and W2A on both closed and open states.
-It is also more robust to viewpoint differences than baselines, as shown in Fig. \ref{fig:viewpoint-analysis}.
-These trends hold true even on categories not seen by \ourName{} during training, demonstrating that \ourName{} achieves generalization across categories.
-Notably, the difference in the success rates of \ourName{} and CGN is much greater for closed states than for open states; on closed states, \ourName{} achieves success rates that roughly double those of CGN for both train and test categories.
-This is because \ourName{} predicts grasp scores that capture actionability and thus proposes grasps that are on the movable parts of objects; in contrast, many of the grasps proposed by CGN are on the body of objects.
-While CGN suffers from this failure mode in all states, closed states emphasize this more as the number of graspable points in closed states is much smaller compared to open states (ie. the points on the handle are much fewer than those on the edges of a door).
-The grasp-likelihood heatmaps shown in Fig. \ref{fig:predicted-heatmaps} illustrate how both CGN and W2A exhibit similar failure cases.
-Unlike CGN, however, W2A hardly finds any successful grasps, likely because it is not trained specifically for prehensile grasping and thus struggles to perform well under our more strict grasp-evaluation criteria.
-We also trained a W2A model to convergence using data in the \ourData{} but saw similar near-zero success rates.
-We attribute these results to the fact that W2A is designed to require part segmentation and relies on large quantities of data to achieve generalization.
+{ \textbf{Results against baselines}:} We show in Table \ref{tab:ours-v-baselines-small} that \ourName{} consistently achieves higher success rates than CGN, W2A, and VAT-Mart on both closed and open states.
+This trend holds true even on categories not seen by \ourName{} during training, demonstrating that \ourName{} achieves generalization across categories, even to objects that contain multiple joints.
+Compared to CGN, which often proposes grasps on unmovable object parts, \ourName{} predicts grasp scores that capture actionability and thus proposes grasps that are on the movable parts of objects, as shown in Fig. \ref{fig:predicted-heatmaps}.
+While CGN suffers from this failure mode in all states, closed states, particularly of the test categories, emphasize this more as the number of graspable points in closed states is much smaller compared to open states (i.e. the points on the handle are much fewer than those on the edges of a door).

+Without using ground truth masks, W2A, VAT-Mart exhibit similar failure cases to CGN, where grasps are often on unmovable object parts (Fig. \ref{fig:predicted-heatmaps}).
+However, even when we use ground truth segmentation masks to ensure that grasps are on movable object parts, both methods still achieve very low success rates, as the proposed grasp orientations do not lead to stable grasps.
+In general, unlike CGN, W2A and VAT-Mart hardly find any successful grasps because they are not trained specifically for grasping and thus struggle to perform well under our grasp evaluation criteria.
+Compared to W2A, VAT-Mart achieves a slightly higher success rate, likely because it considers task-aware pulling trajectories which improves the quality of the gripper orientation predictions.